sense-finance/sense-v1/README.md

 4. Add *output* files into task folder:

-    After succesfully executing the task, Hardhat would have saved the resulting deployments (contract addresses along their abi, bytecode, metadata...) on `pkg/deployments/deployments`. **Move that folder inside `pkg/deployments/tasks/YYYYMMYY-TASK_NAME` and rename it to `output`**.
+    After successfully executing the task, Hardhat would have saved the resulting deployments (contract addresses along their abi, bytecode, metadata...) on `pkg/deployments/deployments`. **Move that folder inside `pkg/deployments/tasks/YYYYMMYY-TASK_NAME` and rename it to `output`**.

 5. Commit and push code to Github.